signum-network/CIPs/SIP/sip-basic.md

 ## Auxiliary Files

-Images, diagrams and auxiliary files should be included in a subdirectory of the `assets` folder for that SIP as follows: `assets/sip-N` (where **N** is to be replaced with the EIP number).
+Images, diagrams and auxiliary files should be included in a subdirectory of the `assets` folder for that SIP as follows: `assets/sip-N` (where **N** is to be replaced with the SIP number).
 When linking to an image in the SIP, use relative links such as `../assets/sip-1/image.png`.